 - Sauces: spicy peanut sauce, Hoisin, Thai sweet chili sauce, vinegar dipping sauce

-- Skip the beet juice and use plain coloured wrappers (or make half pink, half white).
+- Skip the beet juice and use plain colored wrappers (or make half pink, half white).

-Tips on How to Make Vegetable Summer Rolls
+Tips on How to Make Vegetable Rice Paper Rolls

 - Buy Rose Brand wrappers if you can (Chef Sasi says they are the best).